ADHD shows an aberrant response to expected reward as well as to received reward.

 2.4.
 Connectivity of the ventral striatum during reward reception: increased in ADHD¶

-3. Control of motivation by dopamine¶
+3. Control of motivation through dopamine¶

 Motivation is controlled by increased dopamine in the ventral striatum (nucleus accumbens).